vipulpandey12345/vipulpandey12345/README.md

 ## Hi there 👋

-I'm Vipul, a software engineer exploring different applications in ML
+I'm Vipul, a software engineer exploring different applications in ML and Deep Learning.

 Check out my most recent project on NBA Shot Modeling!